How to Build a Firewood Rack

 One eight foot firewood rack, the default size used in the plans, will hold 1/3 cord of firewood.
 You will need to build three racks to hold a full cord.
 Use the "How To" for as many racks as you need and modifying them for a larger or smaller rack size is very easy.

-I like to keep things simple, once your purchase is completed you will be returned directly to the Firewood Rack Plans.
+I like to keep things simple, once your purchase (NOW FREE!) is completed you will be returned directly to the Firewood Rack Plans.
 You can use your browser's "File" or "Page", "Save As" or "Save Page As", function to make your own personal copy of this "How To" web page.
 This copy will include the "How To" document with pictures.
 No PDF file viewer is required, just your browser.
 Please do use your "Save As" function, the "How To" page may no longer exist if you try to return.
 This introductory page will always remain.

 If you have any problems please email me at Bob at BobsHowTo.com using @ in place of the word "at".
 I do this to avoid spam e-mailers from automatically recording my email address, Sorry for the inconvenience!
 The Log Rack Plans page may take as much as 90 seconds to open at 46.6 modem speed.
 Once open, use your "Save As" function to save the entire "How To".